syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/style.md

----
-title: "Blazor Rich Text Editor | CSS Structures"
-component: "Rich Text Editor"
-description: "This section for Blazor Rich Text editor describes the details of the CSS structures in the Rich Text editor."
----

 # CSS structures

 The following content provides the exact CSS structure that can be used to modify the control's appearance based on the user preference.